thi-ng/umbrella/packages/column-store/README.md

 rows and are utilized by the [query engine](#query-engine) to massively accelerate complex searches.

-#### FLAG_INDEXED
+#### FLAG_ENUM

-Recommended for string data with predictable values.
+Recommended for string data with a relatively small (though not necessarily fixed) set of possible values.
 Instead of storing strings directly, each string value will be indexed and only numeric IDs will be stored (essentially like an enum).

 #### FLAG_UNIQUE